There seems to be a lot of confusion out there over the question “As a songwriter, how do I submit songs to the music business?”

 Publishers can help pay for demos if they love your song.
 Don’t worry that you aren’t able to get to artists.
 Just make the most of your situation.
 And, I always recommend waiting until you get a “WOW” response from one of the safe opportunities before you climb on up the ladder.
 If you get a “WOW” response in the Pro Feedback forum, book a mentoring session with our pro publisher.
 When you get a “WOW” response there, you know you’ve got something.
 If not, you avoid burning a bridge by pitching in one of the more risky situations.

 Many writers pitch songs WAY too soon and leave burning bridges smoking behind them.
 Don’t do that.
 Be patient.
 Keep writing and improving.
-That’s the ticket to success.
+That’s the ticket to success when you submit songs to the music business.

 Write on! ~Marty